SammyDartnall10/theexchange/README.md

 - Reviews: Many Users can make Many reviews about companies.
 To ensure a Many to One Relationship, the Review table bridges between Users and Companies.
 - Upvotes: Many Users can make Many upvotes.
 The Upvotes table collects the upvotes a user has made.
 The Lisitng and User models can then pull from this table as needed, eg to count number of listings.

 A diagramatic representation of this schema is below:
+*(Please note, the var/int are not representions of the final model property types - diagram was made to help me visualse and represent relationships between tables)*

 ![Datebase](/media/readme_static/DB.png)